 The following are just some of the indications that we are a top site to follow or reference for cleantech news, facts, or commentary:

-- We were featured on CNBC for one of the videos in CNBC and Harvard Business Review’s “Energy Opportunities” series.
+- CleanTechnica was featured on CNBC for one of the videos in CNBC and Harvard Business Review’s “Energy Opportunities” series.
 (Site director/editor Zachary Shahan was interviewed in CNBC’s London studios for this video.)

-- We won TreeHugger‘s 2011 Best of Green Reader’s Choice Award for Best Sci-Tech blog.
+- CleanTechnica won TreeHugger‘s 2011 Best of Green Reader’s Choice Award for Best Sci-Tech blog (the last year such an award was up for grabs).

-- We were featured on Mashable for a series on “5 Startups Improving Society Through Technology” (CleanTechnica being one of the five).
+- CleanTechnica was featured on Mashable for a series on “5 Startups Improving Society Through Technology” (CleanTechnica being one of the five).

-- We were invited to the first ever Abu Dhabi Sustainability Week as “VIP Media” (all expenses paid).
+- CleanTechnica was invited to the first ever Abu Dhabi Sustainability Week as “VIP Media” (all expenses paid).

-- We have been syndicated on Scientific American, Reuters, and other top sites for years.
+- CleanTechnica has been syndicated on Scientific American, Reuters, and other top sites for years.

 But What is Our Focus?

 Technology-wise, our focus is solar power, wind power, energy efficiency, and clean transport.
-However, we also get into many other topics — geothermal, hydro, nuclear, climate change, energy storage, and more.
+However, we also get into many other topics — geothermal, hydropower, nuclear power, climate change, energy storage, and more.

 Overall, I think our top goals are to:

-- inspire and help people to take cleantech action in their lives;
+- inspire people and help them to take cleantech action in their lives;

-- share correct information on cleantech, and debunk widespread myths;
+- share correct information on cleantech, including debunking widespread myths.

 All in all, we want to be a useful site for the world and want to develop a strong, useful community of world citizens in order to help move humanity forward in a positive direction.